Classic Warlock DPS Rotation, Cooldowns, and Abilities

 Single Target Rotation

-Warlocks have a few high DPS DoT spells that would normally be worth casting, but sadly cannot be due to the debuff limit.
-If you do not have to worry about the debuff limit, then you can use Curse of Agony, Corruption, Siphon Life, and even Immolate in your rotation.
-In raids, however, you will need to limit your debuff usage, meaning you are limited to using Shadow Bolt as your main damaging ability.
+With the launch of the Season of Mastery, Warlocks can finally freely make use of their DoT spells to augment their normal rotation.
+Warlocks have a few high DPS DoT spells that would normally be worth casting, but previously they were restrained by the debuff limit.
+If you do not have to worry about the debuff limit, then you can potentially use Curse of Agony, Corruption, Siphon Life, and even Immolate in your rotation.
+In raids, however, the only DoT spells worth maintaining are Corruption and Curse of Agony, but only if you do not need to apply another curse.

 - If you are playing DS/Ruin, make sure you use Demonic Sacrifice to sacrifice your Succubus for the buff before the fight.